ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 Without event-driven microservices

-    You will drown in problems you didn't know that existed!
+> You will drown in problems you didn't know existed!

 ### Event-driven microservices

 Domain events as a first class citizen

 (based on eventuate from Chris..)